Anti–People's Republic of China sentiment: Malaysia

 Amidst the COVID-19 pandemic, there have been social media posts claiming the initial outbreak is "divine retribution" for China's treatment of its Muslim Uyghur population.
+According to a 2026 Pew Research Center poll, 75% of Malaysians saw China positively, while 25% saw it negatively.

 Cambodia

 The speed of Chinese resident arrivals in Sihanoukville city has led to an increase in fear and hostility towards the new influx of Chinese residents among the local population.
 As of 2018, the Chinese community in the city makes up almost 20% of the town's population.

 Philippines

 The standoff in Spratly Islands and Scarborough Shoal between China and the Philippines contributes to anti-China sentiment among Filipinos.
 Campaigns to boycott Chinese products began in 2012.
 People protested in front of the Chinese Embassy and it led the embassy to issue a travel warning for its citizens to the Philippines for a year.

 Amidst the COVID-19 pandemic, scholar Jonathan Corpuz Ong has lamented that there is a great deal of hateful and racist speech on Philippine social media which "many academics and even journalists in the country have actually justified as a form of political resistance" to the Chinese government.
+Iisang Dagat, a song written by Chinese Ambassador to the Philippines Huang Xilian in an attempt to promote cooperation between the two countries during the pandemic, was poorly received due to perceptions of insincerity and malice.
 In addition, the United States government reinforced Filipinos' suspicion of China amidst the territorial disputes by conducting a disinformation campaign that amplified Filipinos' erosion of trust in Chinese COVID-19 vaccines and pandemic supplies.

 In 2024, the Chinese-Filipino community in the Philippines expressed concerns over the increased anti-Chinese sentiment from Filipinos resulting from issues surrounding the POGO businesses and investigations on the background of Alice Guo, the dismissed mayor of Bamban accused by Filipino authorities of having connections with a POGO business in the said municipality.

+According to a 2026 Pew Research Center poll, 40% of Filipinos saw China positively, while 57% saw it negatively.